morganmcg0404/StatusQuoSounds/USAGE.md

 ## Event Detection

 The plugin detects events by monitoring:
-- **Chat messages**: For most events (level ups, quests, collection log, etc.)
+- **Chat messages**: For all events including level ups, quests, collection log, rare drops, etc.
-- **Inventory changes**: For rare drops (monitors item values)
-- **Game state**: For various achievement completions
+- **Game messages**: Specifically looks for "Valuable drop:" and "Untradeable drop:" messages

+All detection is now chat-based for consistency and accuracy.
 Some events require specific in-game settings to generate detectable messages.

 ## Performance